-Environmental engineering is the discipline of engineering which is concerned with saving humans from the harmful impacts of the environment.
-Pollution and also with enhancing ecological integrity.
+Environmental engineering is the discipline of engineering concerned with saving humans from the harmful impacts of the environment, such as pollution, and enhancing ecological integrity.

-The Environmental engineering projects concerns with the issues of purification and transmission of potable water.
-It also emphasizes on storage, purification, and management of wastewater.
-Air and noise pollution control; solid waste generated and hazardous-waste disposal; dangerous site cleaning; and environmental evaluations, inspections, and impact studies.
+The Environmental engineering projects are concerned with the issues of potable water purification and transmission.
+It also emphasizes storage, purification, management of wastewater, Air and noise pollution control; solid waste generated and hazardous-waste disposal; dangerous site cleaning; and environmental evaluations, inspections, and impact studies.
 Environmental science also includes:

 Environmental Engineering Issues

 Global climate change consequences have compelled us to take immediate measures.

 By 2030, climatic change is expected to kill more often than 250,00 people each year, given that we remain on our current environmentally damaging course.
 Taking actions to prevent environmental harm across a range of industries will not be accomplished in a vacuum; it will involve global collaboration and, frequently, the development of localized solutions that work irrespective of massive infrastructure.

 Environmental engineers’ knowledge, abilities, and insights will be vital in developing the technology necessary to ensure that this planet can sustain life for future generations.